 The Foundation recently worked with researchers at The George Washington University to evaluate Soccer for Success girls-only sites to learn more about how to keep girls in the game.
 The evaluation found that positive coaching from staff, player effort, and positive dynamics among teammates were reported as frequently occurring throughout their Soccer for Success sessions in which the majority of participants reported the program was ‘the most fun’ or ‘a lot of fun.’
 The results from this evaluation were consistent with the research team’s previous findings that these determinants are among the most important for soccer players.

-Through this grant opportunity, emphasis will be placed on the potential benefits of soccer programming for young women, such as increased confidence, leadership skills, and self-esteem.
+Through this grant opportunity, supported by Johnson & Johnson, emphasis will be placed on the potential benefits of soccer programming for young women, such as increased confidence, leadership skills, and self-esteem.
 Competitive proposals will include a dynamic program focused on addressing attrition rates and overall participation of girls in soccer, in addition to creating an inclusive environment helping young women become leaders.

 Proposals that do not address the expansion of opportunities for girls in historically excluded communities will not be considered.
-The Request for Proposals will be available in early 2019 and will include details on the application process.
-For more information, please contact Jessie Nance at email@example.com.
+The Request for Proposals is now available through April 2, 2019.
+Please follow this link for details on the application process.
+For more information, please contact Jessie Nance at firstname.lastname@example.org.